resource-watch/slate/source/includes/api/_areas_v2.md

 }
 ```

 Use this endpoint to update an existing area.
-This endpoint requires authentication and, in order to PATCH an area, you need to be either the owner of the area or be an ADMIN user.

 For a detailed description of each field that can be provided in the body of the request, check out the [Area reference](#area-reference) section.

 Keep in mind that you should provide one of the following when updating an area: